VNG-Realisatie/nlx/docs/docs/reference-information/organization-identification.md

 ### Compatibility with non-Dutch standards

-NLX's first objective is to be used as a standard in The Netherlands, but the ambitions go beyond these borders.
+The first objective of NLX is to be used as a standard in The Netherlands, but the ambitions go beyond these borders.
 This is why the Subject Serial Number field is not limited to be only numbers (which would be a check whether it is a valid OIN), but only a length check is in place to check compliancy with the x509 standards.

 Another reason why NLX does not force the use of OIN-like Subject Serial Numbers is because this is not the responsibility of NLX to check; this is the responsibility of the certificate authority.
-NLX's goal is to be as open as possible.
+The goal of NLX is to be as open as possible.
 Therefore, NLX leaves specific implementation details up to the certificate authorities.